Fer-Jg/TownyAdvanced-Spanish/Towny-Commands.md

         - [add|remove] [key] - Adds or removes a metadata.
     -   outlaw [add|remove] [name] - Admin command to add/remove outlaws from a town.
     -   leavenation - Admin command to make a town leave their nation.
+    -   deposit [amount] - Deposit money into a town's bank.
+    -   withdraw [amount] - Withdraw money from a town's bank.

   - nation {nationname}
     -   add {town} - Admin command to invite/add a town to a nation.